Boonstra/Slideshow/readme.txt

 == Changelog ==

+= 2.2.4 =
+*   Fixed: Video slideshows will now work on mobile devices supported by YouTube.
+*   Fixed: Removed multi-line element tags to prevent WordPress from adding '<br />' tags into them.
+*   Fixed: Quick editing a slideshow deleted its content.

+= 2.2.3 =
+*   Fixed: A 'console.log();' message presumably caused Internet Explorer to have problems when inserting slides.
+*   Fixed: Slideshows that are hidden on page's load now wait to become visible before calculating their size.

 = 2.2.2 =
+*   Fixed: Float and size bugs caused by the maximum width element.
+*   Fixed: PHP errors were showing in 'Delete slide' links.
-*   Live width calculations that make the slideshow responsive have been halved to improve performance.
+*   Live width calculations have been halved to improve performance.
 *   Default settings have been tuned to cater better to most users.
+*   Added Czech translation by Edhel.

 = 2.2.1 =
 *   Fixed: A bug in the width calculations caused slideshows in width-less elements to be hidden.